UofT-DSI/team_project/02_instructional_team/markdown_slides/04_project_showcase_guidelines.md

 # Project Submission

-* The DSI team will begin evaluating your projects and providing feedback next Monday, March 24th.
+* The DSI team will begin evaluating your projects and providing feedback next Monday, July 28th.

 * We encourage you to record your videos after the Project Showcase, as you will likely get some good ideas on how to describe your project!